blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 This contract is between `[you]` (the "Business") and `[them]` (the "Client") dated `[date]`.

-The Client is hiring the Business for hosting a WordPress website.
+The Client is hiring the Business for the services described in this contract.

 # Terms